If you are planning to start an event blog that makes you $10-$15K within a week then you are in the right place.

 So, if you introduce deals and coupons in your blog along with your affiliate links then the chances of buying the product will dramatically increase.

 Another high-paying earning strategy for event bloggers has sponsored reviews and product mentions.

 Sponsored reviews are an income strategy in which bloggers write review articles against a fee.
 Companies reach out to bloggers to write sponsored reviews and product mentions against a fee.

 Bloggers can also reach out to the companies to get sponsored reviews and product mention opportunities.

 But the problem is, you need a high-traffic blog to get sponsored reviews.
 You need at least 20k page views a month to find sponsored post opportunities.

 I am already doing this on my blogs and earning a good income.

 You can create a page regarding “you are accepting sponsored reviews and product mentions”.
 With time you will start getting sponsored review opportunities in your email.

-You can also use Ninja Outreach to contact direclty with the companies.
+You can also use Ninja Outreach to contact directly with the companies.